Press and hold the switch for 0.5 seconds to turn on/off the headlamp.

 When the voltage of the 16340 battery in use drops lower than 3.0V, the low voltage downshift function will be activated.
 In this state the headlamp cannot be used on Turbo output and will only cycle through High, Med and Low.

-The headlamp will automatically step down by a few lumens after being used for an extended period on any of the High, Med or Low outputs, to extend runtime and to guarantee illumination outdoors.
+The headlamp will automatically step down by a few lumens after being used for an extended period on any of the outputs to extend runtime and to guarantee illumination outdoors.

 Remove the tail cap and the battery, then remove the headlamp from the holder.
 Re-insert the battery and screw back the tail cap.